lrnzdc3696/lrnzdc3696/README.md

-# Hi there, I'm a monkeybrain with a deadbrain 👋
+# Hi there, I'm LrnzDC3696 👋

-I'm a 17 yrs old coder who started coding at January 2021.
+I'm a 18 yrs old coder who started coding at January 2021.
 I have been coding on a smartphone since I started.
 I did it to fuel my interest and love for coding.
 And also because I didn't have a laptop 😔.